 Employees can also request necessary amenities to be set up at the desk they booked

 Track sanitization records for any particular desk

-Have you always longed for that “seat with a view” in your office?
+What is hot desking?
+Well, have you always longed for that “seat with a view” in your office?
 But only if you land up at the office before everyone else in the morning could it be yours?
 And to ensure that you sit on it every day, you need to reach early daily.
 Well, in a nutshell, that’s hot desking for you.